 Tip on timing: If possible, time this for that golden hour glow!
 If you’re doing a later dinner, stop here first.
 And vice versa, if you’re eating early, come for post-dinner drinks.

 Traveling with kids?
 I emailed the property ahead of time since we were traveling in Norway with a toddler and they told us yes, you can bring children.
-That said, our daughter was the only child while we were there, and I probably would recommend going somewhat early in the evening to get a good spot.
+That said, our daughter was the only child while we were there.
+I would recommend going somewhat early in the evening to get a good spot.

 Essential info: